Ontario Highway 7: Western segment

-The current western segment of Highway 7 travels from Elginfield in Middlesex County in the southwest to the Halton - Peel border at Norval near Brampton; a distance of 152.6 km.
+The current western segment of Highway 7 travels from Elginfield in Middlesex County in the southwest to the Halton–Peel border at Norval near Brampton, situated in the Greater Toronto Area; a distance of 152.6 km.
 The western segment was separated from the rest of Highway 7 on June 7, 1997, when the section from Brampton to Markham was downloaded due to the opening of Highway 407.
 A 23.4 km portion of this segment, from Waterloo Regional Road 51 south of Baden to Highway 85 in Kitchener is a freeway, forming part of the Conestoga Parkway.
 Plans to build a freeway bypass of Highway 7 from Kitchener to Guelph are currently underway (see below).

 The current route begins at Highway 4, approximately 20 km north of London and immediately southeast of the village of Lucan; the former routing continued west along Elginfield Road through Parkhill and Arkona.
 Though the highway changes direction several times between Elginfield and Kitchener, it is mostly straight and two lanes wide, except east of New Hamburg where it widens to four lanes.
-Proceeding east-northeast through farmland, the highway meets the southern terminus of Highway 23 just 1.2 km later.
+Proceeding east-northeast through farmland, the highway meets the southern terminus of Highway 23 after 1.2 km.
 It continues, serving as the boundary between Lucan Biddulph to the north and Middlesex Centre to the south, and later as the boundary between Perth County to the north and Middlesex and Oxford counties, with the tripoint of the three at County Road 120A south of St. Marys.
 Southeast of St. Marys, Highway 7 curves northeast into Perth County until it reaches downtown Stratford, where it meets Highway 8.